zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/preCorrection.rst

 .. image:: /lys_instr_/tutorial_/preCorrection_2.png

 In the **PreCorr** tab, right-click on the tree space and select "Add Target" to add a target axis, i.e., "y".
-Then, right-click on the target "y" and select "Add Variable", choosing "x" as the variable axis.
+Then, right-click on the target "y" and select "Add new Variable", choosing "x" as the variable axis.
 You can add multiple variables if needed.
 Next, double-click on the expression space of target "y" to enter ``x/2``.